Special Offers Available!

 The Dakota String Quartet and Dakota Wind Quintet perform across the healthcare facilities.
 These ensembles share performances at Avera Prairie Center Lobby, Dougherty Hospice House, and Sanford Hospital.
 The Dakota String Quartet is the dedicated ensemble for events at Avera Behavioral Health, and the Dakota Wind Quintet is the dedicated ensemble for Avera Prince of Peace – bringing the residents the newly created “Memoirs” program.

-“Memoirs” tells the story of a resident at Avera Prince of Peace (Sioux Falls, SD) or Avera Brady (Mitchell, SD).
+“Memoirs” tells the story of a resident at local assisted living homes.
 Selected residents meet with storyteller Darrel Fickbohm to create an account of their life and experiences.
-Residents then serve as the narrator of their own story, sharing their thoughts and memories which are punctuated with music from the Dakota Wind Quintet.
+Residents then serve as the narrator of their own story, sharing their thoughts and memories which are punctuated with music from the Dakota Wind Quintet or Dakota String Quartet.

 “I was in the chapel when the music started and that was a very peaceful and encouraging experience to hear such beautiful music while praying for my infant son’s health and well-being.
 Thank you.” – Avera Prairie Center